Etudes d’exécution transcendente, S.139

 Just a brief note on three recordings of the 12 Etudes d’exécution transcendante, S.139 by Franz Liszt (1811 – 1886).
 I’m not doing a detailed analysis, as I don’t have the scores.
 Here are the recordings that I listened to:

 A Comparison of Durations

-In the chart below I have listed the track durations, both in minutes (mm’ss”) and in seconds, for these three artists.
+In the chart above I have listed the track durations, both in minutes (mm’ss”) and in seconds, for these three artists.
 No rating is intended with this.
 The color background in the “seconds only” columns indicates duration deviations from the average (among these three recordings).
 Blue indicates tracks which are longer / slower than the average, green stands for tracks that are shorter / faster than the average:

 Again: no rating intended here — this is not a speed race (even though these pieces must be a feast for the top virtuosi of this world!).
 All I mean to say with this table — given the limited number of artists — is:

 - György Cziffra has 3 pieces (and many passages, see below) where he plays substantially faster than the other two.
 There are also 3 pieces where he plays slower overall.

 - Claudio Arrau plays substantially slower in 5 Etudes.
 The one Etude where he is faster (Nr.3) is the most lyrical among the twelve;

 - Miroslav Kultyshev is never really slow, but fast(er) in four Etudes.

 Note: the above times are formal track durations, including dead times.